xuankimtran/docs-1/pages/katalon-studio/docs/test-suite-collection.md

 ## Manage Test Suite List

-You can add one or many test suites into a collection by following the steps below:
+After configuring the **Execution Information** section, to add test suites into a collection, follow the steps below:

-1. In the command toolbar, click **Add** to add Test Suite.
+1. In the command toolbar, click **Add** to add a Test Suite.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-suite-collection/image2017-2-17-133A243A44.png" width=40% alt="Click Add to add test suite">